dmotte/misc/examples/talos-prod-vbox/README.md

 EOF
 ```

-> **Note**: you may also want to adjust some values based on https://www.talos.dev/v1.9/introduction/system-requirements/.
+> **Note**: you may also want to adjust some values based on [System Requirements - Talos Linux](https://www.talos.dev/v1.9/introduction/system-requirements/).

 ## Nodes setup